isomerpages/scamshield/_bot-guide/About the ScamShield Bot.md

 #### Why use the ScamShield Bot?

-Use the Bot to find out if something is a scam so that you can protect yourself and loved ones from suspicious messages, websites/ links, and other contact IDs.
+Use the Bot to find out if something is a scam so that you can protect yourself and loved ones from suspicious messages, websites/ links, and other contact IDs.&nbsp;

-The Bot is the authoritative way to check for scams, as reports received through ScamShield are reviewed by the Singapore Police Force.
+The Bot is the authoritative way to check for scams, as reports received through ScamShield are reviewed by the Singapore Police Force.&nbsp;

 Thus, by reporting to the ScamShield Bot, you’ll be helping to protect the broader community in Singapore from the same scams.